STOP THE CUTS TO SRSS

 - Australian Churches Refugee Taskforce background on SRSS cuts.

 - Fair Go for Refugees – Restore SRSS

 - Dignity not Destitution– Restore SRSS

-- CAPSA has put together some clear and simple actions you, your parish, your students, or your colleagues can participate in during these weeks.
+- CAPSA has put together some clear and simple actions you, your parish, your students, or your colleagues can participate in.
 Please don’t feel that these are your only options, be as creative as you wish, or modify these to suite your situation.
 The CAPSA team are on hand to support in any way we can!
 We will collate actions from across the country and make our voice heard.

 We are all responsible for what our government does in our name.
 We must let them know we want positive change.